Skip to content

 Figure 2: Day of the week effect

-The new model with the day-of-the-week effect can be compared to the previous model without the effect.
-Finally, let’s reproduce the figure without the day-of-the-week effect, and then plot the new model with the effect:
+The new model with the day-of-the-week effect can be compared to the previous model, which doesn’t distinguish the day of the week, by plotting the posterior distributions from each.

 # Without weekday effect (from earlier)